-She had experienced a grand maul seizure on Christmas Eve.
+She had experienced a grand maul seizure.
 She spent a few days in the hospital while they ran scans and figured out what caused it.
 They discovered that she had an A/V malformation in her brain and it required emergency brain surgery.

 She decided she wanted to get a second opinion and was allowed to go home from the hospital.
 After getting confirmation that the surgery was required, Mom scheduled it for a couple of weeks out.
 She said she wanted the extra time to be with her family “just in case” she didn’t survive the surgery.
 She also didn’t want me and my sister to associate Christmas with the death of our mother.

 To talk to my mom today, you would never know she went through such an ordeal.
+She had a stroke in the recovery room.
 She appears to be fully recovered on the outside.
 She is mostly recovered on the inside.
 She has seizures every now and then, but years usually pass between events.

 It was not an easy recovery for her and it was not quick, either.
 It took years.
 But, mom was strong and determined.
 I was in third grade and my mom was doing first grade writing worksheets.
 It was weird from my point of view.
 I remember mom learning how to read and write again.
 Simple things were hard for her.
 We laugh about some of the incidents now, but she was really struggling.